peter-james-allen/CV/README.md

 ## Hobbies

+### Sport
-**Sport:** I’m an active person and like to keep fit.
+I’m an active person and like to keep fit.
 I particularly enjoy travelling to the alps for cycling or skiing.
 I'm training to do a triathalon for the first time this year.
+###Music

-**Music:** I am an active member of two bands, playing guitar, bass and drums at live gigs and recording in the studio.
+I am an active member of two bands, playing guitar, bass and drums at live gigs and recording in the studio.
 I also enjoy listening to music, going to gigs and festivals.